hritik-111/hritik-111/README.md

 - 🌱 I’m currently learning c++, data structure, Java and Python (btech 2nd year)
 - (3-sem, 2021), mini-project- cryptography !
 - currently (4- sem), mini- project , Android Development (andriod app for GEHU to be posted on play store)
-- Started learning penetration testing and ethical hacking.
+- Started learning machine learning.
 - 📫 How to reach me __ You can text me on instagram--- @_hritik_111 ,  is my username.

 <!---